-At Concept Dentistry, your Calgary dentist, we are committed to helping you maximize your dental insurance benefits.
-We are happy to take care of all paperwork submissions and direct bill your insurance on your behalf, if allowed by your insurance provider.
+At Concept Dentistry, as your SE Calgary Dentist of choice, we are committed to helping you maximize your dental insurance benefits.
+We are happy to take care of all paperwork submissions and direct bill your insurance on your behalf (if allowed by your insurance provider).
 You will only be charged for the portion of dental work that is not covered by your insurance plan.
 As a service, we can also submit treatment plans to insurance companies prior to treatment, in order to determine your coverage availability.

 Our Calgary dental practice staff is always available should you have any more questions regarding our assistance with insurance policies.
 Contact us today!